Sarjador/zen-mcp-server-v4.8.0/docs/testing.md

 #### Monitoring Logs During Tests

 **Important**: The MCP stdio protocol interferes with stderr output during tool execution.
-Tool execution logs are written to local log files.
-This is a known limitation of the stdio-based MCP protocol.
+While server startup logs appear in `docker compose logs`, tool execution logs are only written to file-based logs inside the container.
+This is a known limitation of the stdio-based MCP protocol and cannot be fixed without changing the MCP implementation.

 To monitor logs during test execution: